-LICENSING RESOURCE GUIDE: (please report any bad links)
+LICENSING RESOURCE GUIDE:

 MUSIC LICENSING COMPANIES: